AvirukBasak/GitEasy-Bash/README.md

 - Change to that directory.
 - Run `ginit`.
 - Once pulled and ready you can make changes.
-- Once your work is done, use `gpush`.
+- Once your work is done, use `git push`.
-- Enter branch if prompted.
+- Set up upstreap if asked.
-- It'll automatically set upstream to that branch.

 ## Contribute
  - Remember to comment lavishly in the `pull request` discussion page what changes you have made and why they were necessary when opening a `pull request`